What Are You Most Proud Of? – The Career Achievement Answer That Wins Job Offers

 If you don’t have exact numbers, provide estimates or qualitative results that demonstrate impact.

-The SOAR framework ensures your answer is structured, compelling, and focused on the elements that matter most to hiring managers.
+The SOAR framework ensures your answer is structured, persuasive, and focused on the elements that matter most to hiring managers.

 Choosing the Right Achievement to Highlight